microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/itemretentionlabel.md

 ## JSON representation

-The following shows a JSON representation of the resource.
+This is a JSON representation of the resource.

 <!-- {
 "blockType": "resource",